-(This discussion should be tailored to the level of your students.
-Keep it simpler for younger students.)
+Project both sets of results on the classroom screen (see Vernier manual) as you discuss the questions at the end of the handout.
+This discussion should be tailored to the level of your students.
+Keep it simpler for younger students.